End Pig Cruelty in New Zealand

 Banning farrowing crates will help end this mistreatment of pigs.
 You can help achieve this goal by signing the petition.

-SAFE needs your help with “House of Representatives: End Pig Cruelty in New Zealand”.
-Join SAFE and 47,421 supporters today.
+SAFE For Animals needs your help with “House of Representatives: End Pig Cruelty in New Zealand”.
+Join SAFE For Animals and 94,886 supporters today.